 As a Public Ancillary Fund we are set up to give grants to eligible charities who are running projects in rural and regional communities, funded by donations to the Foundation.

 We are not able to provide grants to individuals or families directly.
-However we are able to support eligible charities who do support individuals for example the Aussie Helpers Virtual Psychologist service and Foodbank who received grants in 2018.
+However we are able to support eligible charities who do support individuals for example to Aussie Helpers for their mental health support service and Foodbank who both received grants in 2018.

 The Aussie Farmers Foundation provides grants via our major partner program and small grants (Grassroots Grant) program and on a discretionary basis for projects such as those responding to natural disasters.